htcondor/htcondor/docs/grid-computing/connecting-pools-with-flocking.rst

 authorize jobs from machine A to flock to pool B.

-The configuration variables are more easily set by introducing a list of machines where the jobs may flock from. ``FLOCK_FROM`` is a comma separated list of machines, and it is used in the default configuration setting of the security macros that do authorization:
+The configuration variables are more easily set by introducing a list of machines where the jobs may flock from. ``FLOCK_FROM`` :index:`FLOCK_FROM<single: FLOCK_FROM>` is a comma separated list of machines, and it is used in the default configuration setting of the security macros that do authorization:

 ::